datanav/docs/configuration.rst

   :ref:`rescan_run_count <pump_rescan_run_count>` config-properties (or if it is manually started by the "start-rescan" pump-operation).
 It will process all the source-entities, and do deletion tracking when finished.

-  Only pipes with a :ref:`dataset sink <dataset_sink>` supports background rescans.
+  Only pipes with a :ref:`dataset sink <dataset_sink>` support background rescans.
 This is because a rescan run needs a way to check that it isn't overwriting newer entities from an incremental run, and only the dataset sink has the required functionality.